 Our skin is a pleasurable attack on the senses to a dog!
 It might hold the scent of a meal we’ve eaten, and the salty taste is desirable to our pets, strange as it sounds!

-If you want to keep the licks at bay, here’s what to do:
+If you want to keep the dog face licks at bay, here’s what to do:

-- Ignore your dog – if they don’t get a reaction, they’re less likely to continue with the behaviour
+- Ignore your dog – if they don’t get a reaction, they're less likely to continue with the face licking.

-- Put something in their mouth – a treat, a chew toy – it doesn’t matter what, the key is to distract them!
+- Put something in their mouth – a treat, a chew toy – it doesn't matter what, the key is to distract your dog!